eeemarv/eland/docs/heroku.md

 * TIMEZONE: defaults to 'Europe/Brussels'
 * MASTER_PASSWORD: sha512 encoded password for 'master' -> gives admin access to all letsgroups.

-CDN urls of cdns see [includes/inc_default.php] for defaults

 ###Daily backups